ServiceNowNextExperience/photobooth-core/README.md

 The Photobooth Core application containing the tables and flows to support the photobooth application.

+To open you may use App Engine Studio > Photobooth Core

+**Pro Tip** Be sure to "Pull from repository" each time you start dev and it will make your life easier.

 ## Used By

 This application is not dependent on other apps but it is used by the [Photobooth App](https://github.com/ServiceNowNextExperience/photobooth).